Conservation of Biodiversity

 The natural heritage “Rain Tree” awarded from the Singaporean government

-This KSP’s support was highly evaluated by the Singaporean government.
-The government recognized KSP as a corporation which has contributed to the promotion of beautification and greening in Singapore.
-As a token, the natural heritage “Rain Tree” (80 years old) in the Fort Canning Park was awarded to KSP.
+This support was highly evaluated, and in recognition of KSP as a corporation which has contributed to the promotion of beautification and greening in Singapore, the government dedicated a natural heritage “Rain Tree” (80 years old) planted in the Fort Canning Park to KSP.

-3)Support for the water resource conservation project in the Netherlands and EDEN award 2013 (KIKKOMAN FOODS EUROPE B.V.
+3)Contribution to water quality preservation project in the Netherlands and EDEN Award 2013 (Kikkoman Foods Europe B.V.
 (KFE))

-KFE located in Groningen state in the Netherlands has been cooperating as a main sponsor since 2000 with the “water quality improvement project of Lake Zuidlaardermeer in Groningen state” that a local environmental conservation organization started with support from EU and the government of the Netherlands.
-Donations from KFE were used to pursue this project that includes introduction and management of Kikkoman Windmill to pump lake water and make it flow into a purification channel.
-It has contributed to remarkable achievement in water quality improvement and recovery of wildlife species inhabiting the lake.
+Since 2000, Kikkoman Foods Europe B.V.
+(KFE), the Kikkoman Group’s soy sauce production site in Europe, located in Groningen state of the Netherlands, has been a main sponsor of the “water quality improvement project of Zuidlaardermeer (Lake of Zuidlaren) in Groningen state” launched by a local environmental conservation organization with support from the EU and the government of the Netherlands.
+Donations from KFE were used to pursue this project that includes introduction and management of the Kikkoman Windmill to pump lake water and promote flow into a purification channel, resulting in remarkable achievement of water quality improvement and recovery of wildlife species inhabiting the lake.

 Kikkoman Windmill by Lake Zuidlaardermeer